sayed021/angular-8-demo-http-routing/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.

 ## Development server
+first you needed to run `json-server --watch api.json` in the inside of `angular-8-demo-http-routing/src/assets/data` and then command `npm install`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.